OdetteThurlbourn/guessingGame/README.md

 8. Scroll down and slect the 'main' branch
 9. Select "Deploy Branch"
 10. Wait a few moments while the repo is being deployed
-11. Select "Deploy to Heroku"
+11. Select to "view" deployed app
 ________________________________________

 ## Built with